Factbox: Presidential candidate Rick Santorum

 * In 2003, Santorum took heat for comments appearing to equate homosexuality with incest, bigamy, adultery and polygamy.
 In an interview, Santorum said the Supreme Court should uphold state sodomy laws like a Texas law that was before the high court.
 "If the Supreme Court says that you have the right to consensual sex within your home, then you have the right to bigamy, you have the right to polygamy, you have the right to incest, you have the right to adultery," Santorum said.

 * Santorum, 53, represented the battleground state of Pennsylvania in Congress, serving first as a member of the U.S. House of Representatives and then as a U.S. senator.
-Santorum, a forceful debater, rose to chairman of the Senate Republican Conference, the third-ranking Senate Republican.
-But in the 2006 election, he lost his seat in a bruising battle in which he was hit for his staunch support of then-President George W. Bush.
+Santorum, a forceful debater, rose to become chairman of the Senate Republican Conference, making him the third-ranking Senate Republican.
+But Pennsylvania voters threw him out of the Senate by an 18-point margin in 2006 after a bruising battle in which he was hit for his staunch support of then-President George W. Bush.